How to Create Age Distribution Graph in Excel (2 Easy Ways)

 Get FREE Advanced Excel Exercises with Solutions!

 Age distribution graphs are very powerful tools for visualizing the ages of different genders, ethnicities, and groups of different ages.
 It not only gives clarity in representing the ages but also makes it look appealing to the viewers.
 Excel has some amazing features to make a graph to represent age distribution.
-In this article, we will show how to create age distribution graph in Excel.
+In this article, we will show how to create an age distribution graph in Excel.

-In this article, we will show 2 ways to create and represent age distribution graph in Excel.
+In this article, we will show 2 ways to create and represent age distribution graphs in Excel.
 Firstly, we will create a graph of age distribution that has no space between the two existing groups and the Y-axis is to the left.
 In the second method, we will create a graph that has its Y-axis value in the middle.

 1. Graph Without Gap in Between